 Cost of sales.
 Cost of sales increased by \$154.1 million, or 18.2%, to \$1,002.5 million from \$848.5 million, for fiscal year 2013 and 2012, respectively.
 Cost of sales as a percentage of net sales was 86.2% and 83.7% for fiscal year 2013 and 2012, respectively.
 The increase in absolute dollars of cost of sales was primarily attributable to the increase in net sales, an increase of \$1.2 million in provision for warranty reserve and an increase of \$1.1 million in provision for inventory reserve.

 The higher cost of sales as a percentage of net sales was primarily due to higher costs of hard disk drives as a result of our HDD supply agreement and memory bundled with our server solutions and higher mix of subsystem and accessories sales.
 In general, we have higher margins in server systems than in subsystems and accessories.
 In fiscal year 2013, we recorded a \$13.4 million expense, or 1.2% of net sales, related to the provision for warranty reserve as compared to \$12.2 million, or 1.2% of net sales, in fiscal year 2012.
 The increase in the provision for warranty reserve was primarily due to higher cost of servicing warranty claims from higher net sales in fiscal year 2013.
-If in future periods we experience or anticipate an increase or decrease in warranty claims as a result of new product introductions or change in unit volumes compared with our historical experience, or if the cost of servicing warranty claims is greater or lesser than expected, our gross margin would be affected.
 In fiscal year 2013, we recorded a \$9.7 million expense, net of recovery, or 0.8% of net sales, related to the inventory provision as compared to \$8.6 million, or 0.8% of net sales, in fiscal year 2012.
 The increase in the inventory provision was primarily for older products as a result of product transitions.

 Research and development expenses.
 Research and development expenses increased by \$11.0 million, or 17.1%, to \$75.2 million from \$64.2 million, for fiscal year 2013 and 2012, respectively.
 Research and development expenses were 6.5% and 6.3% of net sales for fiscal year 2013 and 2012, respectively.
 The increase in absolute dollars was primarily due to an increase of \$9.2 million in compensation and benefits including higher stock-based compensation expense, resulting from growth in research and development personnel related to expanded product development initiatives in the United States and in Taiwan, a decrease of \$0.8 million in non-recurring engineering funding from certain suppliers and customers and an increase of \$0.6 million in VAT expenses related to research and development service fees paid to our subsidiary in Taiwan.
-The increase as a percentage of sales was due to increased headcount and prototype material expenses relating to new product introductions, particularly related to the introduction of new products for technology launches such as Intel's Sandy Bridge and Haswell processor as well as our FatTwin solutions and product development expenses for Ivy Bridge processor as we drove innovation in our product portfolio to increase performance in density and power.
+The increase as a percentage of sales was due to increased headcount and prototype material expenses relating to new product introductions, particularly related to the introduction of new products for technology launches such as Intel's Sandy Bridge and Haswell processor as well as our FatTwin solutions and product development expenses for Ivy Bridge processor.